2023 Most Popular Geological & Earth Sciences Bachelor's Degree Schools in Virginia

 Read full report on Geological & Earth Sciences at Washington and Lee University

-Out of the 7 schools in Virginia that were part of this year’s ranking, George Mason University landed the # 5 spot on the list.
+A rank of #5 on this year’s list means George Mason University is a great place for geological and earth sciences students working on their bachelor’s degree.
 Located in the suburb of Fairfax, GMU is a public college with a fairly large student population.

 About 44% of the students majoring in geology at the school are women while 56% are male.